CLOSER-Cohorts/discovery-customisations/pages/terms.md

 </p>

 <p>You must not infringe copyright or other proprietary rights, disrupt how the website works, interfere with how it works (such as breaking security), or facilitate transmission of a virus or material that could potentially damage the website.
-By using this site you also agree not to use information from the site for any unrequested purpose such as spamming or sending bulk emails.
+By using this website you also agree not to use information from the website for any unrequested purpose such as spamming or sending bulk emails.
 </p>